 The Mahler and LeWitt Studios is established around the former studios of Anna Mahler and Sol LeWitt in Spoleto, Italy.
 The residency program provides a focussed and stimulating environment for artists, curators and writers to develop new ways of working in dialogue with peers and the unique cultural heritage of the region.

-Our 12 week program in Spoleto is currently hand-picked with the intention of carefully suiting individuals to the unique environment and resources we can offer.
-We do accept proposals and endeavour to reply to each personally: email@example.com.
+To learn about Open Call opportunities please join our mailing list.
+Separate to these open calls, the program is curated with the intention of carefully suiting individuals to the unique environment and resources we can offer.
+We do accept proposals and will reply to each personally: firstname.lastname@example.org.

 Who we are…